-Female: considerably smaller than the male, overall brown bird with gray-to-brown belly, lightbrown-to-white eyes, eyebrows, throat and upper chest Juvenile: similar to female Nest: cup; female builds; 1-2 broods per year Eggs: 3-5; greenish blue with brown markings Incubation: 12-14 days; female incubates Fledging: 21-23 days; female feeds young Migration: non-migrator to partial in New Mexico; moves around to find food Food: insects, fruit, seeds; comes to seed feeders Compare: Common Grackle (p.
-39) is smaller, with a much shorter tail.
-Male Brown-headed Cowbird (p.
-25) lacks the long tail and has a brown head.
+Female: considerably smaller than the male, overall

+brown bird with gray-to-brown belly, lightbrown-to-white eyes, eyebrows, throat and

+upper chest

+Juvenile: similar to female

+Nest: cup; female builds; 1-2 broods per year

+Eggs: 3-5; greenish blue with brown markings

+Incubation: 12-14 days; female incubates

+Fledging: 21-23 days; female feeds young

+Migration: non-migrator to partial migrator in Arizona;

+moves around to find food

+Food: insects, fruit, seeds; comes to seed feeders

+Compare: Male Brown-headed Cowbird (p.
+25) lacks the

+long tail and has a brown head.

 Stan's Notes: This is our largest grackle.
-It was once considered a subspecies of the Boat-tailed Grackle, which occurs along the East Coast and Florida.
+It was once considered a subspecies of the Boat-tailed Grackle, which occurs in Florida and along the East and Gulf Coasts.
 A bird that prefers to nest near water in an open habitat.
 A colony nester.
 Males do not participate in nest building, incubation or raising young.
 Males rarely fight; females squabble over nest sites and materials.
 Several females mate with one male.
+They are expanding northward, moving into northern states.
+Western populations tend to be larger than the eastern.
 Song varies from population to population.

-YEAR-ROUND SUMMER

 American Crow

 Corvus brachyrhynchos

 Size: 18" (45 cm)

 Male: All-black bird with black bill, legs and feet.

 Can have a purple sheen in direct sunlight.

 Female: same as male Juvenile: same as adult

 Nest: platform; female builds; 1 brood per year

 Eggs: 4-6; bluish to olive-green with brown marks

 Incubation: 18 days; female incubates

 Fledging: 28-35 days; female and male feed the young

-Migration: non-migrator to partial migrator
+Migration: non-migrator to partial migrator; moves

+around to find food

 Food: fruit, insects, mammals, fish, carrion; will

 come to seed and suet feeders

 Compare: Chihuahuan Raven (p.
-47) and Common Raven
+49) and Common

-(p.
-49) are similar, but they have a larger bill and have shaggy throat feathers.
-Crow's call is higher than the raspy, low calls of the raven.
+Raven (p.
+51) are similar, but they have a larger bill and have shaggy throat feathers.
+Crow's call is higher than the raspy, low calls of ravens.
 Crow has a squared tail.
-Raven has a wedge-shaped tail, apparent in flight.
-Black-billed Magpie (p.
-77) has a long tail and white belly.
+Ravens have a wedge-shaped tail, apparent in flight.

-Stan's Notes: One of the most recognizable birds in New Mexico, found in most habitats.
+Stan's Notes: One of the most recognizable birds in Arizona.
+More common than its cousins, the ravens.
 Imitates other birds and human voices.
 One of the smartest of all birds and very social, often entertaining itself by provoking chases with other birds.
 Eats roadkill but is rarely hit by vehicles.
 Can live as long as 20 years.
 Often reuses its nest every year if it's not taken over by a Great Horned Owl.
 Unmated birds, known as helpers, help to raise the young.
 Extended families roost together at night, dispersing daily to hunt.
 Cannot soar on thermals; flaps constantly and glides downward.
-Gathers in huge communal flocks of up to 10,000 birds in winter.